 Stanford computer engineer, architectural design manager, entrepreneur

 David Valdes' mission is to further design, innovation, and technology in our everyday life.
-His work is a cross-disciplinary fold of architectural design (community scale), web development (global scale), and user interface design (human scale), all in the pursuit of connecting people with the knowledge needed to solve everyday problems.
-David holds an undergraduate degree from Stanford University's Computer Science department and a master's degree from the Southern California Institute of Architecture.
+His work is a cross-disciplinary fold of architectural design (community scale), web/device development (global scale), and user interface design (human scale), all in the pursuit of connecting people with the knowledge needed to solve everyday problems.
+David holds a bachelor's degree from Stanford University's Computer Science department and a master's degree from the Southern California Institute of Architecture.

-Derivative of this design thinking, his technology work includes product/UI/UX design, web development, and soon-to-come web applications.
+Derivative of this design thinking, his technology work includes product design, UI/UX design, web development, and soon-to-come web applications/devices.
 His computer engineering accomplishments include super computer design and programming at Caltech's NASA-Jet Propulsion Laboratory; microprocessor programming with the Stanford Electrical Engineering department; A/D control system design with NASA-Stanford Gravity Probe B; and voice-recognition algorithm programming at AT&T Bell Laboratories.

 Los Angeles, California, USA